Create a social app to log runs with running buddies

 Create some triggers to get things moving.

 Triggers invoke workflows.
-There are four types of available triggers, but we'll just be using two of them: link triggers and scheduled triggers.
+There are four types of available triggers, but we'll only be using two: link triggers and scheduled triggers.
 For this app, we'll need three triggers, two of which will be link triggers.
 This means that they require a user to manually trigger them.

 First, we'll create a triggers folder and define a link trigger for collecting our team's runs called log_run_trigger.ts: